Your location: Rideau Canal Home Page Boating Information > Boating Rules

 For the Rideau, hydrographic charts 1512 and 1513, cover the full length of the waterway.
 You can order these on-line from World of Maps.
 Depending on where you are coming from, and where you plan to go, you many require other charts.
-A more complete list of maps and charts can be found on the maps, maps, maps web page.
+A more complete list of maps and charts, including digital charts, can be found on the maps, maps, maps web page.
 For a complete listing of hydrographic charts, pop over to the Canadian Hydrographic Service Web Site.

 Historic Canal Regulations